 Generally speaking, a programing framework (library) for creating and managing identity connectors.
 However, this rather generic term often refers to the Identity Connector Framework (ICF), originally developed by Sun Microsystem in 2000s.
 The ICF was releases as an open source project by Sun, only to be later abandoned after Sun-Oracle merger.
 The ICF was a base for several forks, including ConnId and OpenICF.

-Identity federation is a process of sharing user’s identification and personal data between multiple systems and between organizations, so the user doesn’t have to register for each organization separately and can seamlessly access systems in federated organizations.
+Identity federation is an agreement between several domains, specifying the details of exchange and use of shared identity information.
+The information in identity federation is usually transferred by the means of identity assertions, exchanged between identity providers and relying parties.
+From user's point of view, identity federation is a process of sharing user’s identification and personal data between multiple systems and between organizations, so the user doesn’t have to register for each organization separately and can seamlessly access systems in federated organizations.

 Business aspect of managing identities including business processes, rules, policies and organizational structures.
 Any complete solution for management of identities consists of two major parts – identity governance and identity management.